kohutovic/febus-rules/general.md

     1. upon the first occasion within a bout, the fencer receives a verbal warning
-    2. upon each subsequent cases within the bout, a hit will be scored against him (as if he had been hit).
+    2. upon each subsequent cases within the bout, a hit will be scored against him (as if they had been hit).

 17. A competitor who involuntarily crosses one of the boundaries of the arena as the result of any accidental cause (such as jostling/being